-5 Things to Consider Before Gifting a Pet
+5 Things to Consider Before Giving Pets as Gifts

 - Does the individual truly want the pet?
 Some individuals will comment on how kittens or puppies are cute, or even on how they wish they had a kitten or puppy, without truly desiring to own one.
 Making the mistake of gifting an individual a pet when they don’t actually want the responsibility of owning one can make the entire experience unpleasant for you, the recipient and the pet.
 Where an individual is actually making plans to bring a pet into their life, such as buying pet supplies and reviewing adoption policies at a local animal shelter, your gifted pet is more likely to be well-received.

 - Can the individual afford a pet?
 It’s certainly true that some pets may be less expensive to care for than others, but all pets require some basics that cost money.
 According to the ASPCA, the minimum cost of humane care for cats and dogs during the first year of ownership is around $1,000.
-Where an individual loves pets but cannot afford a pet, a gifted pet may place them in the difficult position of wanting to keep something they cannot afford to properly care for.
+Where an individual loves pets but cannot afford a pet, giving pets as gifts may place them in the difficult position of wanting to keep something they cannot afford to properly care for.